gracelang/language/languageSpec/spec.md

     { a → print "did not match" }
         // match against the empty type annotation; equivalent to a:Unknown.
-        // Matches any object, and binds it to `a`.
+        // This matches any object, and binds it to `a`, and hence
-        // This is not useful in combiation with other case matching blocks
+        // is not useful in combination with other case-matching blocks

 # Exceptions